- Check out this recap of our event, 'How to Turn Study Abroad into a Career', hosted as part of the 2013 NYU World Tour

 Degree Programs in International Education

 The International Education Program prepares educators for careers in multinational and international settings.
 The Program develops educational experts who can design, implement, manage and evaluate international education programs in schools, colleges, foundations, multinational corporations, and public and private educational and cultural agencies.
-Guided by career interest, professional experience, and educational background, students select from one of three areas of specialization: global education; international development education; cross cultural exchange and training.
+Guided by career interest, professional experience, and educational background, students may choose (but are not required) to select one of three specializations: global education; international development education/ education, conflict, and humanitarian action; and cross cultural exchange and training.
 The Program has a multidisciplinary faculty, consisting of anthropologists, economists, historians, philosophers, political scientists and sociologists, who apply the theoretical, conceptual and methodological advances in the humanities and the social sciences to the analysis of international educational policies and institutions.

 No specific undergraduate major is required to gain admission to the Master of Arts program, but an applicant should have some course work in the social sciences and be able to demonstrate aptitude for analytic work on a range of issues in education.
 The MA program requires a minimum of 40 credits: Foundations in International Education (12 credits); Policy Analysis (8 credits); Internship (4 credits); and the remaining credits in Area Studies and Specialization in International Education.